 AI content vs Human content: What Google thinks

-Let’s explore the pros and cons of using AI to generate your content and help you decide whether it’s right for you.
+Let’s explore the pros and cons of using AI to write your SEO content and help you decide whether it’s right for you.

 Is AI content writing original or does it contain plagiarized copy?